mapassos/brazil-macroeconomics-data-analysis-and-pipeline/README.md

 ```bash
 airflow standalone
 ```
 The standalone will generate an user and a password.
+Load the page http://localhost:8080/
 For more information check [Airflow Docs](https://airflow.apache.org/docs/).